|

 adolescent frustrations or want to relate to her charms (Miss Lizzie has not

+only blossomed, she simply cannot be badly photographed).
 A bit shallow for adults, but for its intended audience, the film successfully

 addresses several poignant issues, including standing up for yourself and